ABSTRACT

 Here is the progression:

-~ simple components interact to produce emergent feedback loops with chaotic interactions, as explained in the emergent causal framework (ECF)
+~ simple components interact to produce emergent feedback loops via a causal mechanism as explained in the emergent causal framework (ECF)

 ~ while these feedback loops establish relatively closed systems, they are still impacted by broader system dynamics

-~ through probabilistic inevitability due to combinatorial explosion, complex feedback loops are established between different types of components within a complex system that can model and respond to external system environments
+~ as a result of causal evolution and continued layers of emergence as causal loops interact with the system, complex feedback loops are established between different types of components within a complex system that can model and respond to internal and external system environments

 ~ if these internal feedback loops improve the causal stability of the overall system occurrence, then it is more likely to continue to exists and becomes its own unique causal force contributing to interactions within the system, establishing the primitive mechanisms for awareness

-~ eventually, a complex system develops such layered systems of awareness that it is impossible to make changes within the system totally independent of external causality, which then reverses the causal chain and our consciousness becomes an emergent, physically unpredictable agency that influences our body to interact with the environment according to our internal conscious models
+~ eventually, a high complexity order of awareness may develop so that it is possible to make changes within the system totally independent of external causality, which then allows intentional downward causality and our consciousness becomes an emergent, physically unpredictable agency that influences our body to interact with the environment according to our internal conscious models

 ~ this capacity for consciousness is driven almost entirely by subcognosis and environmental factors, but once achieved, agents have the capacity to make choices that reinforce pathways that return us to states of consciousness when we fall into deterministic patterns